FDA approved for more than 25 years

 3. Poor Hairline Design

-If you’re getting scalp micropigmentation, one result you might be looking for is the appearance of a natural hairline.
-Natural-looking hairlines are important in SMP, so watch out for an uneven hairline outline.
+If you’re getting scalp micropigmentation, one result you might be looking for is the appearance of a natural hairline with more hair density than you have now.
+Natural-looking hairlines are essential in SMP, so watch out for an uneven hairline outline before the dots are placed in.

-Looking at photos of your SMP technician’s previous clients can give you an idea of whether they’ve previously achieved natural-looking hairlines.
+What we recommend: Carefully look at photos of your SMP technician’s previous clients.
+This will give you an idea of whether they’ve previously achieved natural-looking hairlines.

-While scalp micropigmentation is similar in some ways to tattooing, the SMP procedure requires different equipment, like extremely fine needles that create pigment dots less than 1 mm (millimeter) in diameter.
+Though scalp micropigmentation is similar in some ways to tattooing, the SMP procedure requires different equipment.
+Specifically, it calls for extremely fine needles that create tiny dots of pigment less than 1 millimeter (mm) in diameter.

-While a single-pronged needle is good for finer areas on the scalp, such as the hairline, technicians may use needles with up to six prongs across the rest of the scalp.
-Make sure that your chosen clinic has these different types of needles.
+A single-pronged needle is good for finer areas on the scalp, such as the hairline.
+But technicians may use needles with up to six prongs across the rest of the scalp.

 5. Choosing the Wrong Pigment